opensean/s3synccli/README.md

     - easier to run
     - entry command contained within docker-compose.yml

-- autosync so container will run syncing every specified interval until the container is stopped
+- autosync so container will run sync every specified interval until the container is stopped